KostyaKow/SPP/README.md

 the Saint Ignucius, either version 2 of the License, or (at your option) any later version.

-If you ask nicely enough, I will let you use a different license.
+If you ask nicely enough, I will let you use the code under a different license.